gngram/systemd-service-config-options/README.md

 ### DynamicUser

-**Type**:

-**Default**:

-A boolean parameter.
-Defaults to off.
-When set to true, a UNIX user and group pair are dynamically allocated when the unit is started and released as soon as it is stopped.
+Enables systemd to dynamically allocate a unique user and group ID (UID/GID) for the service at runtime, enhancing security and resource isolation.
 These user and group entries are managed transiently during runtime and are not added to `/etc/passwd` or `/etc/group`.

+**Type**: *Boolean.*

+**Default**: `false`.
+If not specified, the service uses a static user and group ID defined in the service unit file or defaults to `root`.

+**Options**:
+- **`true`**: A UNIX user and group pair are dynamically allocated when the unit is started and released as soon as it is stopped.
+- **`false`**: The service uses a static UID/GID defined in the service unit file or defaults to `root`.

 [DynamicUser](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#DynamicUser=)